seatgeek/soulmate/README.markdown

       }
     }

-Where `id` is a unique identifier (within the specific type), `term` is the phrase you wish to provide completions for, `score` is a user-specified ranking metric (redis will order things lexigraphically for items with the same score), and `data` is an optional container for metadata you'd like to return when this item is matched (at SeatGeek we're including a url for the item as well as a subtitle for when we present it in an autocomplete dropdown).
+Where `id` is a unique identifier (within the specific type), `term` is the phrase you wish to provide completions for, `score` is a user-specified ranking metric (redis will order things lexicographically for items with the same score), and `data` is an optional container for metadata you'd like to return when this item is matched (at SeatGeek we're including a url for the item as well as a subtitle for when we present it in an autocomplete dropdown).

 See Soulmate in action at <a href="http://seatgeek.com/">SeatGeek</a>.